SajalJainatwork/E-commerce-DLT-Pipeline-with-SCD-Modeling/README.md

 # E-commerce-DLT-Pipeline-with-SCD-Modeling

 Hey there!
-I'm Md Shahbaj, and I'm obsessed with cracking e-commerce data puzzles.
+I'm Sajal Jain, and I'm obsessed with cracking e-commerce data puzzles.
 After diving into Databricks, I decided to build a full-fledged Delta Live Tables (DLT) ETL pipeline that processes daily sales, product, and customer data across all categories.
 This repo documents that journey.

 ---